 In another small bowl, beat 2 eggs with a fork.

-Cut four defrosted 8-ounce walleye fillets into 2x2-inch squares.
+Cut four fresh or defrosted 8-ounce walleye fillets into 2x2-inch squares.
 Roll the pieces of fish in the beaten egg and then the cracker crumbs, completely coating them.

 In batches, quickly place the coated fish pieces into the skillet with the hot oil.
 This goes really quick, and you will want to make sure not to burn the fish.
 Let the fish cook in the oil for approximately 15-20 seconds, or until the under side is crispy but not black.
 Using a slotted metal spoon, flip the fish pieces over and cook for another 15 seconds.